Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Proof of Theorem

 \end{lemma} \textbf{Proof.} Let $\vv = [\evv_1, \evv_2, \cdots, \evv_d]$.
 Since the vector $\vv$ is sampled from $\gN(\boldsymbol{0}, \mI_d)$, its coordinates $\evv_1$, $\evv_2$, $\cdots$, $\evv_d$ are independent of each other and follow the same standard normal distribution $\gN(0,1)$.
 Therefore, we would have:

-where the second last step comes from the identically distributed nature of the coordinates, and the last equality is because each coordinate is zero-mean with unit variance. $ \blacksquare$ \begin{lemma} Let $\vv \in \sR^d$ be a random vector sampled from a $d$-dimensional normal distribution $\gN(\boldsymbol{0}, \mI_d)$, and let $\va \in \sR^d$ be any deterministic vector, we have:
+where the second-to-last step comes from the identically distributed nature of the coordinates, and the last equality is because each coordinate is zero-mean with unit variance. $ \blacksquare$ \begin{lemma} Let $\vv \in \sR^d$ be a random vector sampled from a $d$-dimensional normal distribution $\gN(\boldsymbol{0}, \mI_d)$, and let $\va \in \sR^d$ be any deterministic vector, we have:

 \end{lemma} \textbf{Proof.} Let $\vv = [\evv_1, \evv_2, \cdots, \evv_d]$ and $\va = [\eva_1, \eva_2, \cdots, \eva_d]$.
 Since the vector $\vv$ is sampled from $\gN(\boldsymbol{0}, \mI_d)$, its coordinates $\evv_1$, $\evv_2$, $\cdots$, $\evv_d$ are independent of each other and follow the same standard normal distribution $\gN(0,1)$.
 Therefore, we have: